Intro to Cybersecurity

 Notes:

-• TLS is the successor of SSL (TLS 1.0 was actually SSL 3.1).
+- TLS is the successor of SSL (TLS 1.0 was actually SSL 3.1).
 The reason why both SSL and TLS are conjoined together as "SSL/TLS" is because SSL was made at a time when Netscape browsers were the norm.
-As soon as Microsoft Explorer overtook the market, Microsoft and Netscape made a deal to have SSL be taken over by IETF.
+As soon as Microsoft Explorer overtook the web browsing market, Microsoft and Netscape made a deal to have SSL be taken over by IETF.
 It was also agreed to have the name changed to TLS upon Microsoft's request.
-Even then, a lot of people referred to it as "SSL" and not "TLS" (old habits don't die).
-To make up for this confusion, you may find websites that mention the name "SSL/TLS" instead (nodding the legacy of LTS).
+Even then, a lot of people did not adapt and still referred to it as "SSL" and not "TLS" (old habits don't die).
+To make up for this confusion, you may find websites that call it "SSL/TLS" instead (nodding the legacy of LTS).

 In Asymmetric encryption (a.k.a "public-key cryptography"), different keys are used.